 Tips for Visiting the Blue Lagoon in Iceland

-- Go Early and thing of Pre Booking: Afternoons are the time to visit seem like the busy time and the time for tour buses to arrive.
+- Go Early and thing of Pre Booking: Afternoons are the busiest time to visit the Blue Lagoon seem like the busy time and the time for tour buses to arrive.

 - Don’t bother paying for the robe/face mask/drink package – It was a waste.
 You don’t need the robe.
 Once you take it off at the beginning of the day, you don’t wear it again until you leave.

-- We recommend two towels.
+- We recommend two bringing two towels.
 One to dry off after your Blue Lagoon experience.
 They won’t let you back in if you are dripping wet.
 The second towel is to dry off after your shower.

 - Drinks: If you want drinks you can use your wrist band to run a tab.
 Then pay for them when you leave.
 But is drinking alcohol in a hot tub a good idea?
 It’s expensive and we really didn’t need it.

 - Water: Bring a bottle of water.
 For a country that boasts so much about its clean water, they’re pretty stingy.
 You’d think they’d offer free water fountains or coolers for their guests.

 - Don’t fall for the coupon scam.
 We thought our €65 entrance fee because they gave us a coupon for a mud mask.
 It ended up being a €5 discount for products in the shop that sells for a fortune.

 - Give yourself a lot of time at the Blue Lagoon.
 We thought we had plenty of time but it went quickly.
 We arrived after lunch thinking 3 hours would be plent

 Our tour through Iceland was courtesy of Iceland Travel.
 The Iceland Odyssey and the Wonders of the West self-drive tour around the ring road gives the traveler the freedom to explore on their own while staying in comfort at hotels and B&B’s.